millionairesdigest/Millionaires-Digest-Like/readme.txt

 == Description ==

-Give users the ability to like posts types, comments, etc. set by the Founder & CEO
+Give users the ability to like posts types, comments, etc. set by the Founder & CEO with special thanks and all credits going to Antonyk for the original plugin.

 == Installation ==